Please contact our Secretary with any questions or comments related to Howard Park Tennis Club governance and rules at: email@example.com.

-To view and download the current policy, please click here: 2015 Teams Oversight Policy (Exec ’15)
+Teams Oversight Policy: To view and download the current policy, please click here: Teams Oversight Policy 2020 (Exec ’20)

 A “Member” shall be considered “in good standing,” if he or she is not in arrears of fees and dues, nor has acted against following the objects of the Corporation, nor has been suspended nor otherwise sanctioned for violation of the Corporation’s bylaws, rules and regulations, nor has acted against the general interest of the Corporation resulting in suspension.

-Tennis Attire: Players shall wear tennis clothing and tennis court shoes.
-Denim, spandex or cut-off shorts, leggings without shorts or skirts, offensive wording or logos, and soiled clothing or shoes, and running shoes are not permitted.
+Tennis Attire: Players shall wear appropriate tennis attire and non-marking tennis shoes.
+Street clothes, clothing with offensive language or logos, soiled clothing or shoes, and running shoes are not permitted.
 Shirts shall be worn at all times.
 Men’s shirts must have sleeves.
-Membership tags shall be displayed at all times.
 The Court Managers shall refuse playing time to Members and Guests who are not properly attired.

-Clubhouse: Pets, bicycles, in-line skates, smoking, and alcohol are not permitted in the Clubhouse or on the courts.
-The Court Manager’s Office is off-limits to the general membership, and accessible only by management including Court Managers and the Board.
+Clubhouse: Pets, bicycles, manual or self-balancing scooters, inline skates, smoking, and alcohol are not permitted in the Clubhouse or on the courts.
+The Court Manager’s Office is off-limits to the general membership, and accessible only by management, including Court Managers and the Board.
 The Court Manager’s Office window and door shall be locked if the Office is left unattended while performing other duties.
-The Clubhouse may be rented for the purpose of meetings or functions with the approval of the Board.
-Contact the Board for further details.
-Smoking is not permitted in the Clubhouse, and no Member, Guest or employee shall bring into the Clubhouse any beer, wine, or spirits, nor shall he or she consume any beer, wine, or spirits in the Clubhouse except as authorized by law for licensed events.
-(City)
+Smoking is not permitted in the Clubhouse, and no Member, Guest or Employee shall bring into the Clubhouse any beer, wine, or spirits, nor shall he or she consume any beer, wine, or spirits in the Clubhouse except as authorized by law for licensed events.

 Liability for lost or stolen property: The Corporation is not responsible for tennis racquets, equipment or personal effects stored in the Clubhouse or lockers, or left on the premises.

 Guest Attendance: Members may bring Guests to the Club.
-All Guests shall pay a ten-dollar ($10.00) Guest Fee and must complete and sign a waiver prior to playing.
-Guests must play with the sponsorship Member.
+All Guests shall pay a ten-dollar ($10.00) Guest Fee, and must complete and sign a waiver prior to playing.
+Guests must play with the sponsoring Member.
 Court Managers shall maintain a Guest Log.
 Rules regarding conduct and attire apply to Guests.
-(Exec’08) Please click here to view and download the waiver: Howard Park Tennis Club Waiver.
-(Exec’14)
+Please click here to view and download the waiver: Howard Park Tennis Club Waiver.